RBAC Configuration

 1678

 • In the Key field, type the identifier for the object that you want to use in the condition.
-For example, some common types of identifier keys include:
+See Sample Resource Names for Groups for some common types of identifier keys.

 • In the Value field, type a value for the resource key that you specified.
 For example, you could specify the name of a bucket, object group, view, and so on.
 You could specify a prefix string value.